WestDRI/wgpages/content/programmableFilter.md

 - Client-server for remote interactive visualization
 - Uses MPI for distributed-memory parallelism on HPC clusters
 - ParaView is based on VTK (Visualization Toolkit)
-  - not the only VTK-based open-source scientific renderer, e.g. VisIt, MayaVi (Python + numpy + scipy + VTK), an of course a number of Kitware's own tools besides ParaView are based on VTK
+  - not the only VTK-based open-source scientific renderer, e.g. [VisIt](https://visit-dav.github.io/visit-website), MayaVi (Python + numpy + scipy + VTK), an of course a number of Kitware's own tools besides ParaView are based on VTK
-  - VTK can be used from C++, Python, and now JavaScript as a standalone renderer
+  - VTK can be used as a standalone renderer from C++, Python, and now JavaScript

 We teach both beginner's (typically full-day) ParaView workshops and additional, more advanced topics: